drstearns/tutorials/src/jsfunctional/index.md

 As you can see, the `.filter()` method separates the task of iterating over the array from the task of testing whether each element should be included in the output array.
 The `.filter()` method supplies the first, but delegates the second to the predicate function you pass to it.
 That predicate function can be as complex as it needs to be, and the `.filter()` method doesn't have to care about its details.

 Note that the `.filter()` method is also a pure function: it doesn't modify the array upon which it was called.
-Instead, it returns a new array containing only the objects that passed the test function.
+Instead, it returns a new array containing only the objects that passed the predicate function.

 You may have noticed that the two filter predicate functions above (`isMale()` and `isFemale()`) are very similar: the only real difference is what value they compare the `.sex` property to.
 Whenever you see something like this, you should ask yourself, "is there a way I can do this with just one function?"
 Indeed there is.
 Remember that if you declare a function inside another function, it creates a [closure](../javascript/#secclosures), which allows the inner function to reference parameters and local variables defined in the outer function.
-So we could write one function that takes the value to compare against as a parameter, and returns a new comparison function one could use with the `.filter()` method.
+So we could write one function that takes the value to compare against as a parameter, and returns a new predicate function one could use with the `.filter()` method.

 ```javascript
 //returns a filter predicate function that